recipE-Z-syr/recipE-Z/README.md

 Then clone this repository to your local machine.

 To install dependencies, navigate to the recipeE-Z folder.
 Run `ls` and make sure you see App.js.
+If you don't, do `cd recipe-z` again.
-Run `npm install` to install from package.json.
+Once you're in the folder with App.js, run `npm install` to install from package.json.
 Then run `expo start`.
 A website should open up with a QR code, it might take a second to load.

 ## To preview the app: